The Western world is scrambling to buy face masks and other PPE materials.

 Now I hope buyers have a clearer view of the situation.
 You are in a hurry, of course.
 But you need to pause and plan ahead, first.

 Companies like mine can help develop a quality assurance plan.
-China lawyers can also help on due diligence and provide advice.
+China lawyers can also help with due diligence and provide advice.
 Just don’t go it alone if you lack experience buying high-risk products in China.

 If you can think of other risks to add to the list or have been affected by some of the issues I’ve outlined here, please share them as a comment.
 Thanks!